Stuart Broad: Domestic career

 Broad played his first game for Leicestershire 2nd XI in 2004 just before his 18th birthday and impressed enough to be given a full contract for the following season.
 Broad continued to impress Director of Cricket James Whitaker and made his first-class debut early in the 2005 season against Durham University Centre of Cricketing Excellence.
-He returned credible figures of 1/40 from 15 overs.
+He returned creditable figures of 1/40 from 15 overs.
 His maiden first-class wicket was that of Nick Lamb.
 Broad followed this appearance with his first County Championship appearance against Somerset at the familiar location of Oakham.

 In the 2006 season Broad took his first 5 wicket haul against championship favourites Surrey and scored his first championship 50 against Derbyshire.
 His most eye-catching performances were in the Twenty20 Cup, where his economy of 4.50 was the second-best of the season of bowlers with more than 15 overs bowled.
 In the County Championship Broad played twelve of Leicestershire's 13 matches until called up for England, and his 44 wickets at an average of 31.38 meant he led his county both in terms of wickets and bowling average.
 On 23 August 2007 it was announced that Broad would be leaving Leicestershire at the end of the season to join Nottinghamshire, after choosing not to renew his contract and to return to his home county.

 In the 2013 season, Broad played in the final of the Yorkshire Bank 40 tournament.
 He was out for a duck and got three wickets in his last over wrapping up the game against Glamorgan.
 Broad was a part of the Nottinghamshire side that beat Surrey in the final of the Royal London One Day Cup in 2017 played at Lords.